News & Updates

 Psychological Evaluation: Provides psychological assessment and consultation to evaluate the cognitive, social and emotional functioning of children ages 6 - 18.
 Reasons for referral include concerns such as the impact of trauma on development and functioning, behavioral difficulties, appropriate school placements and permanency planning needs.

 Safety Mentoring Advocacy Recovery and Treatment (SMART) Clinic: An intensive, integrated 18-month therapeutic treatment model with community intervention designed to provide services for sexualized children -- those children who are touching other children in a sexual manner -- between the ages of 4 - 11 who have a history of sexual abuse.
 Services provided include individual, group and family therapy, psychological screening, mentoring and community consultations.
+Only children age 10 and younger can be referred to this clinic due to the length of the protocol.

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) Clinic: Uses an evidence-based treatment model to help children ages 4 - 18 and their caregivers overcome the negative effects of traumatic life events.
 Traumas range from sexual abuse, physical abuse, domestic or community violence and traumatic grief/loss.